 Maybe you'll grow older and have a hard time understanding numbers, but why will that matter when you are the proud daughter of an affluent merchant dynasty, counting your wealth?

-Maybe you'll have trouble walking, running, or swimming, but you'll never envy others while you are a Martian colonist, hopping along the surface of the Red Planet in low gravity.
+Maybe you'll have trouble walking, running, or swimming, but you'll never envy others for these things, because you will be a Martian colonist, hopping along the surface of the Red Planet in low gravity.

 Maybe your condition will keep you from traveling and seeing the world, but why would you need to?
 You'll float through the clouds inside of an invisible sphere.
 You'll swim through the oceans of an exotic moon with Oliver the Eel as its tides are hauled across the surface by a gas giant.
 You'll take a journey to the edge of the world and discover that to live, itself, can be purpose enough in life.